-Additional Security Options: state of the art encryption, integrity protection option for ‘cost-balanced system solution use cases where higher priority is given to high-speed transactions while meeting the required security needs’.
+Additional Security Options and higher performance: state of the art AES encryption method with high assurance EAL6+.
+Integrity protection option for ‘cost-balanced system solution use cases where higher priority is given to high-speed transactions while meeting the required security needs’ and last but not least higher transaction speeds.
 The new chip also complies with Public Transportation IC Card Protection Profile (PTPP).

 The new hardware chip is NFC Forum Type 3 Tag compliant and works with NFC Forum certified devices.